biometricITC/cPP-biometrics/4_Methodology/BS SD.md

 5.3 AGD: Guidance Documents
 --------------------------

-\[BScPP\] assumes that the TOE is embedded into the mobile device and it is configured and managed as described in AGD guidance that satisfy requirements defined in the \[MDFPP\].
+\[BScPP\] assumes that the TOE is embedded into the mobile device and the mobile device is configured and managed as described in AGD guidance that satisfy requirements defined in the \[MDFPP\].

 In addition to AGD guidance required by the \[MDFPP\], guidance pertaining to mobile biometric enrolment and verification shall also be provided.